 Say hello to simple dressmaking with bags of understated attitude.
 With its mix of elegance and comfort, this is THE dress to make if you want to learn to sew with knits and make a garment in just a few hours or days (depending on your available sewing time!).

 Choose between three versions which all share a curved neckline, fitted bodice and shirred skirt with in-seam pockets.
 You can adjust the sleeves, collar and bodice lining to suit your skills and style.

-Simply Sewing Magazine: Amélie Square neckline dress
+4. Amélie square neckline dress

 Bring some vintage style to your wardrobe with this gorgeous square neckline dress pattern!
 This lovely design includes a fluted sleeve option so you can put your new sewing skills to the test!

 This dress pattern comes in UK sizes 6-20 (US 4-18/EUR 34-38).

 Whether you choose to make Coco as a Breton top or knit dress this pattern comes with plenty of variations to suit your style.
 Plus it's super simple to sew, easy fitting, and doesn't include any zips, buttons or other fiddly bits.

-Simply Sewing: DIY wrap dress
+6. DIY wrap dress